robschlub/sublime-settings/README.md

   * `ln -s ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/ProjectFiles/.csslintrc PROJECT_FOLDER/.csslintrc`
-  * Create symbolic links in every folder that has a css
+  * Create symbolic links in every folder that has a css Restart Sublime Text 3 and open a css file to confirm linting errors/warnings are being displayed

+Command line output of linter can be obtained by: `PROJECT_FOLDER/csslint FILE_TO_TEST`

 >> More information:
 >>